saibharath2005/Generative-AI-Powered-Job-Recommender-System/README.md

 📄 AI Job Recommender App

 This project is an AI-powered Job Recommendation System built with Streamlit.
-It analyzes your uploaded resume (PDF), summarizes your profile, identifies skill gaps, provides a career roadmap, and recommends relevant jobs from LinkedIn and Naukri — all powered by **OpenAI GPT-OSS-20B**, with **job scraping via Apify** and **automation using MCP**.
+It analyzes your uploaded resume (PDF), summarizes your profile, identifies skill gaps, provides a career roadmap, and recommends relevant jobs from LinkedIn and Naukri — all powered by **Groq AI using the `openai/gpt-oss-20b` model**, with **job scraping via Apify** and **automation using MCP**.

 ---

 🚀 Features

 * Upload a PDF resume.
-* Extract and summarize experience, education, and skills using GPT-OSS-20B.
+* Extract and summarize experience, education, and skills using `openai/gpt-oss-20b` via Groq.
 * Detect missing skills or certifications (skill gap analysis).
 * Generate a personalized career roadmap.
 * Extract job search keywords from resume summary.